department-of-veterans-affairs/lighthouse-callculon/README.md

 ```
 {
   name: ...........
 [String] Name of this invocation used in notifications and logging.
-  deployment: {     [Object] Informational only, not action taken regardless of any values.
+  deployment: {     [Object] Informational only, no action taken regardless of any values.
     enabled: ......
 [Boolean] Whether the source timer was enabled.
+    environment ...
+[String] The environment name this timer is deployed.
     cron: .........
 [Cron] Time schedule.
     product: ......
 [String] Production name.
     version: ......
 [String] Production deployment version.